0xZakk/JS-DC/04-functions/readme.md

 *Goal is to introduce students to the concept of functions and at a high level why they're important, before going into the syntax and use of functions*

 Looking back,
-- we've learnt the basic data types in JavaScripts (numbers, booleans, strings) and we've learnt how to store them in variables
+- we've learnt the basic data types in JavaScript (numbers, booleans, strings) and we've learnt how to store them in variables
 - so, we've learnt about data and how to store it
 - last class, we learnt about control flow, which is how we could shape and how it reacted to what our data was.
 - if a number (i.e. some data stored in a variable) is greater than 5, then do this, otherwise do that.